Desousak/svg-pen-sketch/README.md

 # canvas-draw-js
-A easy-to-use JavaScript library aimed at making it easier to draw on SVG elements when using a digital pen (such as the Surface Pen).
+An easy-to-use JavaScript library aimed at making it easier to draw on SVG elements when using a digital pen (such as the Surface Pen).

 ## How to use
 ```javascript